vacp2p/rfc/content/docs/rfcs/14/README.md

 [10/WAKU2](/spec/10) is a family of modular peer-to-peer protocols for secure communication.
-These protocols are designed to be secure, privacy-preserving, and censorship-resistant which can run in resource-restricted environments.
+These protocols are designed to be secure, privacy-preserving, censorship-resistant and run in resource-restricted environments.
 At a high level,
 [10/WAKU2](/spec/10) implements a publish-subscribe messaging mechianism over libp2p and adds capabilities.